What is a Reverse Mortgage Loan?

 Most, but not all, reverse mortgages today are federally insured through the Federal Housing Administration’s Home Equity Conversion Mortgage (HECM) Program.
 This blog talks about HECM loans only

-- Generally, will not affect Social Security & Medicare*
+- Generally, it will not affect Social Security & Medicare*

 - You still can sell your home at any time, because the deed stays in your name